All Episodes

 Realistically, the U.S. has few appealing options.

-It won't get uh wide UN Security Council support for economic sanctions unless it first demonstrates to the world it is avidly pursued all diplomatic paths.
+It won't get wide U.N.
+Security Council support for economic sanctions unless it first demonstrates to the world that it has avidly pursued all diplomatic paths.

 So now the U.S. has made a reasonable offer.